 1. eBooks don’t incur printing costs.

 If you self-publish a “book book,” as I call them, you will incur printing costs.
-Whether you do it nationally to support a local printer or internationally to save on printing costs, there will be costs. eBooks eliminate this part of the process if you decide to go with electronic versions only.
+Whether you do it nationally to support a local printer or internationally to save on printing costs, there will be costs. eBooks eliminate this part of the process if you decide to go with an electronic version only.
 And since this was the first book I was putting out there, I figured I’d go with the lower costs.
+And yes, I understand you can have print on demand, but going electronic-only still saves you some hassle.

 2. eBook publishing is a great way to get your feet wet.